 Learn more about all types of orthodontic appliances.

-Made by constructing a model of your teeth, the spring retainer includes a wire spring that gives the appliance/retainer the flexibility to fit properly.
+Customized to the patient’s mouth using a model of the teeth, a spring retainer is also created to be flexible with the wire spring.
+This also allows for a more comfortable fit.
 You may experience some soreness while wearing the retainer – this means that the retainer is working.
 Remove the retainer to eat, drink and clean it.

 If your Forsus appliance breaks, please contact our office immediately to schedule a repair appointment.